stackbit/stackbit-theme-reflex/README.md

 # Reflex

-A sleek SaaS theme for Stackbit.
+A multipage theme with posts for Stackbit.
 [Live Demo](https://themes.stackbit.com/demos/reflex)

 ### About Stackbit